John Hannaford (Canadian civil servant): Career

 Hannaford was also involved at a high level in the renegotiation of NAFTA, and he was at one time a foreign and defense policy adviser to Justin Trudeau.

-He was appointed as clerk following the retirement of Janice Charette on June 24, 2023.
+Hannaford was appointed as clerk following the retirement of Janice Charette on June 24, 2023.

 Hannaford became a member of the King's Privy Council for Canada on July 4, 2025, shortly before the end of his tenure as clerk.